 The aim of the conflict solving process is to allocate the requested PaP to one applicant and to offer alternative solutions to the other applicants.
+Therefor priority rules, as described in the following chapter, are applied.
 Alternative solutions may be either an alternative PaP (if available) or a tailor-made path to be constructed and provided by the IMs.